 We have built a deep portfolio of gene therapy product candidates initially focused in three therapeutic areas: ophthalmology (intravitreal vector), cardiology (intravenous vector) and pulmonology (aerosol vector).
 We have three product candidates that are in clinical trials.
-We are developing 4D-125 for the treatment of X-linked retinitis pigmentosa ("XLRP"), currently in Phase 1/2 clinical trial with initial clinical data expected in the second half of 2021.
-We are advancing 4D-110 for the treatment of choroideremia, currently in a Phase 1 clinical trial with initial clinical data expected in 2022.
-Roche holds an exclusive worldwide license to 4D-110 and has the exclusive option to inlicense 4D-125 prior to initiation of pivotal clinical trials.
+We are developing 4D-125 for the treatment of X-linked retinitis pigmentosa ("XLRP"), currently in a Phase 1/2 clinical trial with initial clinical activity data expected in the fourth quarter of 2021.
+We are advancing 4D-110 for the treatment of choroideremia, currently in a Phase 1 clinical trial with initial clinical activity data expected in the fourth quarter of 2021.
 We received FDA Fast Track designation for 4D-310 for the treatment of Fabry disease, which is currently in a Phase 1/2 clinical trial, with initial clinical data expected in the second half of 2021.
 Our two IND candidates are 4D-150 for the treatment of wet age-related macular degeneration ("wet AMD"), and 4D-710 for the treatment of cystic fibrosis lung disease.
-We expect to file the IND and to initiate clinical trials for both of these programs in the second half of 2021.
+We expect to file the INDs and to initiate clinical trials for both of these programs in the second half of 2021.

 We have funded our operations primarily through the sale and issuance of equity securities and to a lesser extent from cash received pursuant to our collaboration and license agreements.
 In December 2020, we completed our IPO and issued and sold 9,660,000 shares of common stock at a price to the public of \$23.00 per share.
 The aggregate net proceeds from our IPO were \$204.7 million after deducting underwriting discounts and commissions and other offering costs.
-As of March 31, 2021, we had cash and cash equivalents of \$259.9 million.
+As of June 30, 2021, we had cash and cash equivalents of \$243.7 million.